Sharm el-Sheikh (SSH) Airport

 NOTE: Nationals from the EU and the US do not require a visa for travel to Sharm El Sheikh if the visit is for 15 days /14 nights- although those travelling to outside the Sinai area still requires a visa*, which are available for a small fee on arrival.
 It is mandatory for all travelers arriving at Sharm El Sheikh International Airport to complete a landing card (handed-out by crew on flight - just write on the back 'Sinai Only' if staying there exclusively), and on departing to complete an exiting card (handed-out at check-in) before passing through passport control.

 * A visa is needed if planning to stay over 15 days; explore sites outside of Sinai, take boat trip to Ras Mohammed; go quad biking or visit Blue Lagoon & BBQ trip; intend to go out to see like deep-sea diving trips.

-Sharm el Sheikh Airport will soon have three passenger terminals, the T1, T2 (new T3 is still under construction, but expected to open during 2015).
+Currently Sharm el Sheikh Airport has two passenger terminals - T1 & T2 - while new T3 is expected to open during 2015.

 Parking options include short- and long-term parking in a guarded parking lot across from the terminals.

 Present & future Airport developments: Aside from the new Terminal 3, to open soon - financing by the African Development Bank of around US$140M is expected by June 2014 - intended for the redevelopment of Sharm-el-Sheikh Airport.